iterative/dvc.org/content/docs/studio/how-it-works.md

 `dvc.yaml` is used to identify all the data, metrics and hyperparameters in your experiments.
 If you are not using DVC, you can also add the metrics and hyperparameters to your Git repositories manually.
-Iterative Studio also extracts model details from the Git commits and tags.
+Iterative Studio also extracts ML model details from the Git commits and tags.

 Iterative Studio then creates an interactive, tabular representation of all the identified values.
 You can also